bazelbuild/proposals/designs/2019-02-12-execution-transitions.md

 any tools (which are built for the execution platform) will use the latter flag.
 This allows, for example, building output targets with debugging code, while using optimized builds for tools that are invoked during the build.

+Since the selected execution platform is strictly a function of the required toolchains, the target platform, and the available execution platforms and toolchains, there are no worries that this will add any non-determinism to the build.
+However, the new data added (the selected execution platform label) will cause the configuration key to change, as the configuration itself is different.
+This could be avoided if there were an out-of-band way to pass information into a transition, or a way to use transition factories instead of static transitions when defining attribute configurations.

 For native rules, accessing the new transition will involve changing transitions from `.cfg(HostTransitions.INSTANCE)` to `.cfg(ExecTransition.INSTANCE)`.